1346 Assistant Director of Safety and Transportation

 Certification: State Police Officers Standards and Training Certification is preferred.

 Skills: Leadership and supervisory ability are required.
 Analytical skills are required.
-Strong oral and written communication skills are required.
+Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
 Computer literacy is required.
-The ability to develop training programs related to public safety is preferred.
 The ability to develop training and performance standards is required.
 The ability to manage a budget is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 The ability to develop policy and procedures is preferred.
+The ability to develop training programs related to public safety is preferred.

-Other: The scope of the position requires frequent weekend and evening work, supervising the activities of three shifts operating around-the-clock.
+Other: The scope of the position requires frequent weekend and evening work, providing management oversight of the activities of three shifts operating around-the-clock.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides leadership for the Office of Safety and Transportation by developing and maintaining standards of performance for campus security, loss prevention, emergency and disaster response, maintenance and readiness of fire protection equipment, the rendering of assistance to the public, establishing systems to monitor progress toward achievement of performance standards, observing and evaluating staff performance, developing plans and programs and supervising patrol operations, ensuring the enforcement of laws, rules, and regulations in a manner consistent with established policies and procedures, correcting deficiencies in performance through coaching and training, and assisting with planning and preparing annual budget recommendations.
+1. Provides leadership for the Office of Safety and Transportation by overseeing the development and maintenance of standards of performance for campus security, loss prevention, emergency and disaster response, maintenance and readiness of fire protection equipment, the rendering of assistance to the public, establishing systems to monitor progress toward achievement of performance standards, observing and evaluating staff performance, ensuring the enforcement of laws, rules, and regulations in a manner consistent with established policies and procedures, correcting deficiencies in performance through coaching and training, and assisting with planning and preparing annual budget recommendations.

 2. Assures the public safety and law enforcement capabilities and resources of the department are effectively applied by coordinating with consultants, developing and maintaining cooperative working relationships with local, state, and federal law enforcement agencies, identifying and utilizing the technical and professional resources available from those agencies, communicating effectively with the Springfield Police Department Substation staff, and coordinating departmental coverage of the campus in conjunction with substation operations.